Nonparametric regression on hidden phi-mixing variables: identifiability and consistency of a pseudo-likelihood based estimation procedure: Concentration results for the empirical process of unbounded functions

 \section{Concentration results for the empirical process of unbounded functions}

 Proposition \ref{NPHMM:prop:concentration} provides a concentration inequality on the empirical process over a class of functions $\mathcal{G}$ for which $|g(Z_i)|$ can be bounded uniformly in $g\in\mathcal{G}$ by an independent process $U_i$ with bounded moments.
-This unusual condition is more general than the settings considered in \cite[Theorem 3]{samson:2000} which considers a uniformly bounded class of functions. \begin{proposition} Let $(Z_n)_{n\ge 0}$ be a $\Phi$-mixing process taking values in a set $\mathcal{Z}$.
+This unusual condition is more general than \cite[Theorem 3]{samson:2000} which considered a uniformly bounded class of functions. \begin{proposition} Let $(Z_n)_{n\ge 0}$ be a $\Phi$-mixing process taking values in a set $\mathcal{Z}$.
 Assume that the $\Phi$-mixing coefficients associated with $(Z_n)_{n\ge 0}$ satisfy:

 Let $\mathcal{G}$ be some countable class of real valued measurable functions defined on $\mathcal{Z}$.
 Assume that there exists a sequence of independent random variables $(U_i)_{i\ge 0}$ such that: \begin{enumerate}[-] \item for any $g$ in $\mathcal{G}$ ,